Middletown studies: Religious activities

-Middletown contained 42 churches, representing 28 different denominations.
-The community as a whole has a strong Protestant tenancy.
+Middletown contained 42 churches, representing 28 denominations.
+The community as a whole has a strong Protestant tendency.
 A person's denomination is indicative of one's social status: the Methodist church is considered the most prestigious in these terms.

 However, strong religious beliefs (i.e., ideas about heaven and hell) are dying out.
 While the vast majority of citizens profess a belief in God, they are increasingly cynical about organized religion.
 Also, many of the clergy tend to be politically progressive, and as such, are not welcomed into the city's governance.

 The more fundamentalist Christian churches tend to be more political and down-to-earth in their approach to life and in sermons.
 This is in contrast to the mainline Protestant denominations, which tend to be more aloof and other-worldly.
 Overall, the city is becoming more secular.
 Youth are less inclined to attend church, but more likely to be involved with the YMCA and YWCA.